 Writing is a core and fundamental part of the research career.
-Students will take MGT 610: Effective Academic Writing, usually in their second or third years, and MGT 6XX: Theory Writing, in their third or fourth years.
+Students will take MGT 610: Effective Academic Writing, usually in their second or third years, and MGT 611: Theory building: What is theory, why does it matter, and how do you create it?, in their third or fourth years.